 - School Demands: As teens step into the threshold of adulthood, they experience a changed environment all around them.
 Their new found freedom also brings in new pressures of performance, competitiveness, and striving for excellence.
 All these lead to stress and tensions which at times can prove fatal.
 Laughter has the ability to reduce stress symptoms and provide a feeling of wellness.

 - New Responsibilities: Teens learn about their role in the family and the importance of helping others.
 As they become older, they take on new responsibilities.
 A hearty laughter helps to develop a sense of independence and self-reliance.
 It boosts self esteem and helps them to perform better in every sphere of life.

-Laughter Yoga and the Laughter Wellness program are a physical exercise that works on the body and mind simultaneously.
+Laughter Yoga and Laughter Wellness are a physical exercise that works on the body and mind simultaneously.
 They boost systems that are switched off or disrupted by stress, especially the circulatory and digestive systems.
 They stimulate willingness to learn and retention improves creativity and self discipline.
 They provide tools to deal with stressful situations in new ways, providing an alternative to anger and aggression and resulting fear.